 For centuries iron has been the protagonist of the Zoldo Valley.
-The excavations on the slopes, the noise of the sledge hammers and the smell of carbon smoke have marked the passage through these mountains for a very long time.
 Apart from the numerous names of mining and metal working origin, the territory no longer preserves many direct references to the ancient occupation of iron working and nail production, but the desire remains strong of the entire community to recount its own history through memories of the past.
 It is precisely through individual and collective memories that they wanted to start off the reconstruction of the last hundred years of the work of the blast furnaces, from the end of the 19th to the beginning of the 20th century.

 A period which saw the local blacksmiths specialising in the production of nails and shoe lasts while slowly abandoning the occupations connected with iron.
 An attempt was made to throw some light on the human and working conditions of the nail-makers through the indirect witnesses of that world.